lengarvey/chruby_gemsets/README.md

 This adds your `.chruby-gemset` file to a local only .gitignore.

+# Boring stuff

-# License
+## License

 MIT.
 Do whatever you want with this

-# Credits
+## Credits

 Based on auto.sh from chruby

-# Known Issues
+## Known Issues

-Only works with zsh.
+* Only works with zsh.
 Should be easy to make it work with bash, but I don't have time to test it just yet :(
+* Almost entirely untested.
+Use at own risk.